 HMS Good Hope was the flagship of a small squadron of ageing ships, under the command of Vice Admiral Sir Christopher Craddock, which sailed from Plymouth in August 1914 to intercept the return to European waters of the German Asiatic Squadron under command of Vice Admiral Graf von Spee.
 The two squadrons encountered each other near Coronel on the Chilean coast.
 The German ships were more modern and largely out-gunned the British ships.
 HMS Good Hope sustained serious damage, caught fire, exploded and sank with the loss of all hands on 1st November 1914.
-Charles’ death was reported in the Macclesfield Courier on 21 November 1914:
+AB Walker’s death was reported in the Macclesfield Courier on 21 November 1914:

 MACCLESFIELD MAN ON THE “GOOD HOPE” – One of the men on the ill-fated “Good Hope” was Mr Charles Walker, son of the late Mr Charles Walker of Chester Road, Macclesfield.
 He had served his time at sea and was on the Naval Reserve and was just completing his annual month’s training when war broke out.
 He leaves a widow and one child.

 AB Walker’s widow was named in his service records as Annie E., of 243 Cavendish Rd., Balham, London, S.W.

 Able Seaman Charles Walker was lost at sea and has no known grave.
 He is commemorated on Panel 2 of the Portsmouth Naval Memorial and the Commonwealth War Graves Commission holds casualty details for Charles Walker, and he is listed on the Imperial War Museum’s Lives of the First World War website.